| From left to right are Savannah College of Art & Design head coach Ashley

 (as the structure is known on Tryon maps).
 Thus simultaneous English and Western classes were

+held starting on a Friday and ending relatively early on Sunday afternoon.
 In reality this was not the first time Nationals was a three-day event or that English and

 Western classes were held at the same time.
 From 1998 through 2003 IHSA Nationals were held